Cray-HPE/docs-csm/upgrade/README.md

 # Upgrade CSM

-There are several alternative procedures to perform an upgrade Cray Systems Management (CSM) software.
-Choose the appropriate alternative from the sections below.
+There are several alternative procedures to perform an upgrade of Cray Systems Management (CSM) software.
+Choose the appropriate procedure from the sections below.

 ## Option 1: Upgrade CSM with additional HPE Cray EX software products